 This comes from practice in the kitchen and becoming more and more comfortable with what’s going on around you.
 As you cook more, you’ll begin to learn that a medium rare ribeye will take about 8 minutes to cook; that butternut squash takes about 45 minutes to roast in the oven; that dried pasta takes about 7-9 minutes to get to al dente.
 The more you cook, the more comfortable you become with putting a dish together.

-When I worked at this super busy restaurant on their oven station, we had a dish that I had to help with part of the cooking process; it was our Roasted Chicken.
-This dish composed of half of a chicken, sweet potato puree, roasted red pepper ragout and a garlic chicken sauce.
+When I worked at a super busy restaurant on their oven station, we had a dish that I had to help with part of the cooking process; it was our Roasted Chicken.
+This dish composed of half of a chicken, sweet potato puree, roasted red pepper ragout, and a garlic chicken sauce.
 Talk about delicious!
-Anyway, the oven station had the privilege of cooking the half chicken.
+Anyway, the wood oven station, that I worked, had the privilege of cooking the half chicken.